abertagna/w4proj/CodeBook.md

   * leading "t": replaced with more explicity "time." to indicate the sampling in the time domain
   * leading "f": replaced with more explicity "freq." to indicate the sampling in the frequency domain

 5. **Summarizing data**.
 A new data set is created containing the average of all variables by activity and subject.
 The averaged variables are renamed to reflect their new meaning by adding the prefix "avg.".
-The resulting data set is dumped into a text file called "dt_summary.txt"
+The resulting data set is dumped into a text file called "dt_summary.txt".